 - Fibre-to-the-premises (FTTP) – uses high-speed fibre optic cables all the way to the utility box on the side of the home.

-There is some debate (and controversy) about whether or not NBN FTTP connections deliver faster speeds through the use of fiber to the premises than the other connection types.
+There is some debate (and controversy) about whether or not NBN FTTP connections deliver faster speeds through the use of fibre to the premises than the other connection types.

 Other types of connections you may come across are: